ware-research/gridquant/README.md

 ## Notes:
 A sample directory is included taken on a zeiss imager D2 microscope with an axiocam 506.
 Use the preset "C5_axio" to analyze.
 The two included files are identical and should yield the same values.
 Microscope details and experiment parameters are available upon  reasonable request.

+If you are using Zeiss Zen v3.9 or newer, .czi files are stored with zstandard compression, however, this software only functions with uncompressed CZI images.
+It is suggested that compression is turned off in the settings of zen, but already compressed images can be converted with this tool: https://github.com/ZEISS/czicompress/releases/download/v1.1.0/CziShrink_1.1.0+1998995_win-x64.zip

 For more information, bug reports, suggestions, and other advice, contact Jason Ware (warej@ohsu.edu)

 For interest in research collaborations and device access, contact ibsen@ohsu.edu or warej@ohsu.edu.